scalabli/yadig/docs/quickstart.rst

 Storing cookies::

-    from flask import make_response
+    from citus import make_response

     @app.route('/')
     def index():
-        resp = make_response(render_template(...))
+        resp = make_response(template(...))
         resp.set_cookie('username', 'the username')
         return resp

 Note that cookies are set on response objects.
-Since you normally just return strings from the view functions Flask will convert them into response objects for you.
-If you explicitly want to do that you can use the :meth:`~flask.make_response` function and then modify it.
+Since you normally just return strings from the view functions Citus will convert them into response objects for you.
+If you explicitly want to do that you can use the :meth:`~citus.make_response` function and then modify it.

 Sometimes you might want to set a cookie at a point where the response object does not exist yet.
 This is possible by utilizing the